Lauryn Hill

-Lauryn Noelle Hill (born May 26, 1975) is an American singer, songwriter, rapper, record producer and actress.
-She is often regarded as one of the greatest rappers of all time, as well as one of the most influential musicians of her generation.
-Hill is credited for breaking barriers for female rappers, popularizing melodic rapping and for bringing hip hop and neo soul to popular music.
-She is known for being the frontwoman of The Fugees, and for her 1998 solo album The Miseducation of Lauryn Hill, which became one of the best-selling albums of all time.
-Hill has won many accolades, including eight Grammy Awards, the most for a female rapper to this day.
+Lauryn Noelle Hill (born May 26, 1975) is an American rapper, singer, songwriter, and record producer.
+She is recognized by music critics as one of the most influential musical artists of her generation.
+Hill is credited with breaking barriers for female rappers, contributing to the mainstream success of both hip-hop and neo soul, and blending rap with melodic vocals.
+She has been honored as one of the 50 Great Voices by NPR, and one of the 200 Greatest Singers of All Time by Rolling Stone.
+In 2015, Billboard named her the greatest female rapper.
+Among her accolades are eight Grammy Awards—the most for any female rapper.